Atomos at Sadler’s Wells

 Atomos is a masterpiece which demonstrates the huge new potential for the future of dance, through the introduction of technology and visual effects, and the show’s impressive attention to detail helps to keeps the audience gripped throughout its entire 65 minute timeframe.
 Atomos can be highly recommended, both to seasoned dance enthusiasts and to those still discovering the art form.

-Atomos is on at Sadler’s Wells until 12th October 2013.
-For information and tickets visit here.
+Atomos is at Sadler’s Wells until 12th October 2013.
+For information or to book visit the theatre’s website here.